DanB1998/StockMarket/README.md

 #### Fontawesome

-Use of variuos icons throughout the project.
+Use of various icons throughout the project.

 #### Git

-Used for verion control
+Used for version control

 #### Gitpod